atakan/PySkyAlmanac/README.md

 This is in development stage and certainly has bugs. [...]
 I tried to make it easy to adapt to different locations and years; in particular, the comments and the function names are in English.
 If you plan to port it to a different locale (location, timeframe, language etc.) please let me know.
 I would be more than happy to help out.

-Keywords: Sky almanac -- celestial events
+Keywords: Sky almanac, celestial events, astronomy

-Atakan Gürkan <ato.gurkan@gmail.com>

 ##Install Dependencies
 * PyEphem - `pip install pyephem`